By Dan Robinson

-USIA was re-named the Broadcasting Board of Governors in the mid-1990s and re-branded itself as the U.S. Agency for Global Media in 2018.
+The Broadcasting Board of Governors was created in the mid-1990s and re-branded itself as the U.S. Agency for Global Media in 2018.

 It’s unclear whether officials of USAGM and VOA, the largest federalized entity still existing under the agency, still have any access to State Department cable traffic and if they do, what level security clearances they hold.

 This history of access by VOA management officials is important against the background of a protest letter sent to the current Senate-confirmed CEO of USAGM, Michael Pack.

 In an early draft, VOA reporters and editors who authored the letter had urged acting VOA Director Elez Biberaj to issue a public statement clarifying that VOA journalists “do not hold classified access level security clearances.”